No one craves chocolate unless they’ve tasted it. For more than 50 years I didn’t give a hoot about chocolate. I’d tasted chocolate many time.

 No one craves relationship with a deity they’ve never met.
 Even then, there must be an attraction – a connection.

 Everyone knows what they like and don’t like.
-You can’t crave something you haven’t tasted or something you tasted and discovered you weren’t a fan.
+You can’t crave something you haven’t tasted or something you tasted that put a sour expression on your face.

 “No thanks.
 I’m good.”

 Without the craving for more, there’s no relationship.
 No search.
 No daily dose.
 No future.
 People respond to the gospel because God gives them both the taste and the craving.

 “It is God who creates the need of which no human is conscious until He manifests Himself.
 Jesus said, “Ask and it shall be given to you.”
 But God cannot give until a man asks.” – Oswald Chambers